AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Summary

 \section{Summary}

-We have presented \texttt{VASCO}, a modular, fully automated pipeline for the calibration of archival VLBA data within the \texttt{CASA} framework.
-Developed primarily to process the thousands of diverse VLBA datasets forming the basis of the SMILE project, \texttt{VASCO} utilizes \texttt{ALFRD} as its workflow backend to coordinate pipeline execution, track pipeline status, and visualize progress in real time.
-The core calibration is performed by \texttt{rPICARD}, which \texttt{VASCO} extends with automated preprocessing at both the FITS-IDI and MS levels, blind selection of calibrators and reference antennas, and comprehensive post-calibration diagnostics.
+We have presented \texttt{AVICA}, a modular, fully automated pipeline for the calibration of archival VLBA data within the \texttt{CASA} framework.
+Developed primarily to process the thousands of diverse VLBA datasets forming the basis of the SMILE project, \texttt{AVICA} utilizes \texttt{ALFRD} as its workflow backend to coordinate pipeline execution, track pipeline status, and visualize progress in real time.
+The core calibration is performed by \texttt{rPICARD}, which \texttt{AVICA} extends with automated preprocessing at both the FITS-IDI and MS levels, blind selection of calibrators and reference antennas, and comprehensive post-calibration diagnostics.

-The pipeline was validated on a sample of 1000 archival VLBA sources, comprising approximately $19\,$TB of data spanning observations from 1995 to 2023. \texttt{VASCO} successfully produced calibrated output for 978 sources ($97.8\%$), with the $22$ failures attributable to corrupted or incomplete archival data.
+The pipeline was validated on a sample of 1000 archival VLBA sources, comprising approximately $19\,$TB of data spanning observations from 1995 to 2023. \texttt{AVICA} successfully produced calibrated output for 978 sources ($97.8\%$), with the $22$ failures attributable to corrupted or incomplete archival data.

-Comparison with \texttt{VIPCALs} on the same 1000-source sample demonstrates that when a common S/N threshold of 5.0 is applied, the two pipelines produce consistent fringe solution distributions for the majority of observations, demonstrating that \texttt{VASCO} provides a reliable \texttt{CASA}-based alternative for the fully automated calibration of large-volume, heterogeneous VLBI datasets.
+Comparison with \texttt{VIPCALs} on the same 1000-source sample demonstrates that when a common S/N threshold of 5.0 is applied, the two pipelines produce consistent fringe solution distributions for the majority of observations, demonstrating that \texttt{AVICA} provides a reliable \texttt{CASA}-based alternative for the fully automated calibration of large-volume, heterogeneous VLBI datasets.

+Validation against 12 X-band datasets manually calibrated by experienced observers in the \texttt{Astrogeo} database shows that \texttt{AVICA} and \texttt{VIPCALs} are in close mutual agreement, with effect size $D\leq0.18$ in every case.
+Both also reproduce the benchmark set by manual calibration to within $D\lesssim0.25$ in all but one case. \texttt{AVICA} shows a slight but consistent tendency toward higher S/N detections relative to the manual benchmark.
+The effect sizes nonetheless remain small throughout, confirming that automated calibration reliably reproduces the detection statistics of expert manual reduction.

 Preprocessing optimizations, specifically the selective extraction of required sources from large FITS-IDI files, reduced the mean per-source execution time from $\sim50\,$ minutes to $\sim30\,$ minutes, an improvement of approximately $39\%$.
 The fully automated selection of calibrators and reference antennas further eliminates the need for manual parameter input, making the large-volume processing of diverse archival datasets feasible.